-- You can now transfer into your freezer bag or other container.
+- You can now transfer to your freezer bag or other container.
 I like to pick up the edges of the parchment paper and create a funnel that easily dumps the rhubarb into my container.

 - Now you can easily scoop out the right amount for whatever recipe you need!

 - Will keep in the freezer for 9-12 months.

 What Do I Do With All This Rhubarb?

 I love rhubarb.
 It is high in vitamins C, A, and K, as well as calcium and manganese, among others.
 I actually like it fresh and raw.
 Some people think I’m weird, but I love the tartness of it.
 It’s like eating a lemon wedge (yes, sometimes I do that too). 🙂 If you’re new to using rhubarb or just need some new ideas, check out these delicious recipes gathered from around the Web.
 Some of these will have some non-real food ingredients in them, but they are easy to substitute.
 I tend to look at recipes for inspiration and then tailor them to suit my own dietary needs.
 Many rhubarb recipes call for tons of sugar, but you can often dramatically reduce the amount of sugar you use, or use other natural sugar-free options.

 - Rhubarbade from Common Sense Homesteading – I made a big batch of this using my frozen rhubarb and it’s delish!
 It may be my new favorite drink!

 - Persian Lamb Stew with Rhubarb & Mint from And Here We Are … – I would have never thought to put rhubarb in stew!
 This recipe looks amazing.

 - Strawberry Rhubarb Pecan Loaf from Smitten Kitchen – Some substitutions would be needed (like using coconut oil instead of vegetable oil and a different form of sugar), but this recipe sounds tasty!